Ron Paul: 1985–1997

 Following the loss of the 1984 senate race, Paul returned to his obstetrics practice and took part in a number of other business ventures.
 Along with his former congressional chief of staff, Lew Rockwell, Paul founded a for-profit enterprise, Ron Paul & Associates, Inc. (RP&A) in 1984, with Paul serving as president, Rockwell as vice president, Paul's wife Carol as secretary, and daughter Lori Pyeatt as treasurer.

 The company published a variety of political and investment-oriented newsletters, including Ron Paul Freedom Report and Ron Paul Survival Report, and by 1993 was generating revenues in excess of $900,000.

 Paul also co-owned a mail-order coin dealership, Ron Paul Coins, for twelve years with Burt Blumert, who continued to operate the dealership after Paul resumed office in 1996.
 Paul spoke multiple times at the American Numismatic Association's 1988 convention.
-He worked with his Foundation for Rational Economics and Education on such projects as establishing the National Endowment for Liberty, producing the At Issue public policy series that was broadcast on the Discovery Channel and CNBC, and continuing publication of newsletters.
+He worked with his Foundation for Rational Economics and Education on such projects as establishing the National Endowment for Liberty, continuing publication of newsletters, and producing the At Issue public policy series that was broadcast on the Discovery Channel and CNBC.

 1988 presidential campaign

 Paul left the Republican Party in 1987 and launched a bid for the presidency running on the Libertarian Party ticket.
-His candidacy was seen as problematic because of the party's long support for freedom of choice on abortions.
+His candidacy was seen as problematic because of the party's platform position of support for freedom of choice on abortions.
 Native American activist Russell Means, Paul's rival for the nomination, emphasized that he was in favor of abortion rights.
 In a forum held prior to the nomination, Means dismissed the greater funds raised by Paul's campaign, commenting that Means was receiving "10 times more press" than the former Congressman and was therefore "100 times more effective".

 On September 25, 1988, American psychologist and psychedelic advocate Timothy Leary held a fundraiser for Paul, who attended the event.
 Journalist Debra Saunders attended and wrote about her experience.
 In the 1988 presidential election, Paul was on the ballot in 46 states, scoring third in the popular vote with 432,179 votes (0.5%).
 Paul was kept off the ballot in Missouri, due to what the St. Louis Post-Dispatch termed a "technicality," and received votes there only when written in, just as he did in North Carolina.

 According to Paul, his presidential campaign was about more than obtaining office; he sought to promote his libertarian ideas, often to school and university groups regardless of vote eligibility.
 He said, "We're just as interested in the future generation as this election.
 These kids will vote eventually, and maybe, just maybe, they'll go home and talk to their parents."

-Paul considered campaigning for president in 1992, but instead chose to endorse Pat Buchanan that year, and served as an adviser to Buchanan's Republican presidential primary campaign against incumbent President George H. W. Bush.
+Paul considered running again for president in 1992, but instead chose to endorse Republican Pat Buchanan that year, and served as an adviser to Buchanan's ultimately unsuccessful presidential primary campaign against incumbent President George H. W. Bush.